pizza dough $0.37 recipe / $0.09 serving

 STEP 4a: To use the dough the same day, form the kneaded dough into a ball (or cut and form into four small balls for individual pizzas).
 Spray a bowl with non stick spray, place the dough inside and turn it to coat with oil.
 Cover the bowl loosely and let it rise in a warm place for one hour.
 After it has risen, punch it down to release some gasses and stretch it into a 16" round.

-STEP 4b: Many people say that the dough develops a better flavor if allowed to proof (rise) slowly over a day or so, either in the refrigerator or freezer.
+STEP 4b: Many people say that the dough develops a better flavor if allowed to proof (rise) slowly over a day or so, either in the refrigerator.
 Every pizza establishment that I have worked at also made their dough at least one day ahead of time.
 Form the dough into a ball and coat with oil the same way as in step 4a but place the dough in the refrigerator.
 The dough can be used up 8-24 hours later.

 STEP 4b: You can also freeze the dough.
 After forming it into a ball (or multiple smaller balls) coat it with oil, wrap tightly in plastic wrap then place in a freezer bag.
 When you are ready to use the dough, simply place it on the counter for one hour prior to use.
 The dough should be at room temperature before you begin to stretch it into shape.